AdamQuadmon/turbopandarepo/README.md

 ## Turborepo Design System starter with Changesets

-This is a React design system based on the official starter powered by Turborepo.
+This is a 🐼 PandaCSS powered React design system based on the official Turborepo starter.

+### HighLights

+- rimraf for cross platform `rm -rf` functionality
+- ESLint new Flat Config with configs and rules
+- NextJs based Storybook with PandaCSS and presets
+- Ui components package with PandaCSS
+- PandaCSS preset package

 Versioning and package publishing is handled by [Changesets](https://github.com/changesets/changesets) and fully automated with